fanoframework/fanoframework.github.io/error-handler/index.md

 - `TLogErrorHandler`, error handler that log error information instead of output it to client.
 - `TTemplateErrorHandler`, error handler that output error using HTML template.
 This class is provided to enable developer to display nicely formatted error page.
 For production setup, this is mostly what you use.
 - `TCompositeErrorHandler` error handler that is composed from two other error handler.
 This is provided so we combine, for example, log error to file and also displaying nicely formatted output to client.
 To combine three or more error handlers, you need to daisy-chain them.
 - `TGroupErrorHandler` error handler that is composed from one or more error handlers.
-This is similar to composite error handler above except it is more flexible as you can compose arbitrary number of error handlers.
+This is similar to composite error handler above, except, it is more flexible as you can compose arbitrary number of error handlers.
 - `TDecoratorErrorHandler` abstract error handler that is decorate other error handler.
 - `TConditionalErrorHandler` abstract error handler that is select one from two error handlers based on a condition.
 Descendant must implement its `condition()` abstract method.
 - `TBoolErrorHandler` error handler that is select one from two error handlers based on a condition specified in constructor parameter.